 Is the Ark of the Covenant still relevant today?

-When the curtain tore after Jesus died on the cross, it signaled the end of separation between man and God.
-Our bodies have become God’s Holy Temple, Jesus our High Priest, and our sins atoned by the Lamb of God—once and for all eternity.
+After Jesus died, the curtain tore, which meant we’re free to come to God.
+Our bodies became God’s Holy Temple, Jesus our High Priest, and our sins atoned by the Lamb of God—once and for all eternity.
 Thus the Ark is no longer relevant today.